 The rules for the first goalscorer are generally quite straightforward, and in most cases it will be obvious exactly what has happened and if you have won your bet or not.
 However, there are a few little rules and unusual outcomes that can make things less clear so we will cover the major betting rules to be aware of for goalscorer bets.
 These may vary slightly from bookie to bookie so if in doubt check the rules of the relevant betting site, although most of these terms are fairly standardised.

 - Own Goals – As explained, own goals do not count and so they are simply disregarded for the purposes of this bet.

 - Substitutions – If your player starts on the bench and comes on after the first goal has been scored, bets on him to be first scorer will usually be void and your stake returned.
 Bets on last and anytime goalscorer will still stand.
 If your player is taken off having started the game, all bets will stand as normal.

 - Player Doesn’t Play – If your player doesn’t make the bench or does but fails to come on, all bets are usually void.

 - Debatable Goals – Bets are settled according to how the goal is allocated by either the official broadcaster or, more often, the Press Association.
 Subsequent changes made by the Premier League or other bodies will not be considered.

-- Match Abandoned or Postponed – If a match is abandoned bets will stand on markets that already had a definitive winner, such as first scorer or winning anytime scorer bets, whilst bets on last goalscorer will be void.
+- Match Abandoned or Postponed – If a match is abandoned bets will stand on markets that already had a definitive winner such as first scorer or winning anytime scorer bets, whilst bets on the last goalscorer will be void.
 Postponed games rules vary but bets often stand if the game is rescheduled within a certain timeframe.